France Biking: Burgundy & Loire Valley

 - When interacting with locals, make sure to ask people for permission before you take their picture, and approach cultural differences with empathy and an open mind.

-- Ef Adventures encourages travelers to limit their waste while on the road, especially single-use plastics.
+- EF Adventures encourages travelers to limit their waste while on the road, especially single-use plastics.
 You can cut back on generating plastic waste by packing your own toiletries, using electronic documents, and bringing a reusable water bottle and shopping bag.
 If you need to use plastics or paper, please recycle.

 - When visiting national parks, reserves, or other protected areas, please do not remove anything from the natural environment or leave any litter.
 Carry out what you carried in.